8 Disaster Preparedness Tips

 In the event of a natural disaster, having a preparedness plan can be a critical element in helping secure a safe transition out of danger for you, your loved ones and your property.
 Preparation is key, but it is also important to stay calm and focused during an emergency.
 If you are ordered to evacuate, do so.
 If you are not evacuating, use your time wisely to make preparations.

 - Communicate where you will be.
-Contact someone outside the affected area to tell them where you will be for the duration of the storm.
-Business owners should remind employees of your continuity plans, including information on how they will know if your facility is open for business once the storm has passed.
+Contact someone outside the affected area to tell them where you will be for the duration of the event.
+Business owners should remind employees of their roles in helping to get the business back up and running, and how they will be notified when the facility is open again.

-- Learn the warning signs and alert signals for your area.
-Stay tuned to your local television or radio station for disaster-related information.
+- Know the warning signs and alert signals for your area.
+Stay tuned to your local television or radio station or community alert system for emergency information.

 - Collect emergency building materials.
-Depending on the type of disaster, you may want to consider having emergency materials on hand, such as plywood, sandbags and waterproof tarps.
+Depending on the type of disaster, you may want to have emergency materials on hand, such as plywood, sandbags and waterproof tarps.